-Empowering local communities to improve quality over quantity.
+Empowering local government to choose quality over quantity.

 Urban green space is the backbone of a sustainable city and a widely cited indicator to assess urban environments.

-To test our pilot tool, we selected four preliminary case studies.
+For our beta release, we tested on four preliminary case studies.
 The chosen cities differ with respect to political, social, and environmental pressures.
 The four cities listed below are subject to such pressures across both hemispheres.
-Our aim is to validate that our methodology for assessing the quality of green space can be utilized and upscaled across varying landscapes.
+Our aim is to validate that our methodology for assessing the quality of green space can be utilised and upscaled across varying landscapes.

 The urban fabric of Amsterdam is highly regarded.
 The city is mostly under sea level and as such, built largely on wooden poles.
 Having dealt with flood risk since its conception, Amsterdam has become a global leader in sustainable water management.
 Despite being the capital of Europe's densest country, Amsterdam hosts less than a million residents.
 Often touted as one of Europe's greenest cities, Green City Watch will validate this claim using the urban green classification index and analysis tool.

 Houston is the fourth-largest city in the United States and the biggest without a formal zoning code.
 Experts believe the lack of regulation, building in the federally designated flood area, and paving over wetlands are partly to blame for the severity of last summer's Hurricane Harvey.
 Had Houston preserved more of its green space, perhaps there would have been less damage.
 Green City Watch is curious to assess the current quality of the city's green space, especially in light of the recent flooding events.